alyssa021/Twiny/README.md

 # Twiny

-An CLI Application that checks for duplicate files in the directory.
+A CLI Application that checks for duplicate files in the directory.
 It uses md5sum hash to check duplicacy.

 ## Installation